bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 "quid")
 - Add views/templates for a "dashboard" that reports the stats (pulling data from the database, so it updates if that data changes)
-- Using tables or charts, summarize answers to the above
+- Using tables or charts, ssummarize answers to the above
 - Slice the Items/Weapon distribution by Character subclass
 - Play with populating your own test data - this data was generated using https://github.com/volrath/django-autofixture (this fork is compatible with